Scheduled MonumentsWalesWat's Dyke: Garden Village Section

 What is Wat's Dyke: Garden Village Section?

-Wat's Dyke Garden Village Section is a linear earthwork forming part of the larger Wat's Dyke system that extends across the Welsh-English border.
+Wat's Dyke Garden Village Section is a linear earthwork forming part of the broader Wat's Dyke system that extends across the Welsh-English border region.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE221.

 What period does Wat's Dyke: Garden Village Section date from?

 Wat's Dyke: Garden Village Section dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Wat's Dyke: Garden Village Section?